wp-plugins/sell-downloads/readme.txt

-	» Allows sharing products in social networks (Facebook, Twitter, Google+) » Allows to associate additional information to the products » Allows to protect the files with the inclusion of a file's demo
+	» Allows sharing products in social networks (Facebook, Twitter, Google+) » Allows to associate additional information to the products » Allows to protect the files with the inclusion of a file's demo » The demo files will be displayed directly on browser, whether are enabled the corresponding plugins in browser

 **Sell Downloads** is an  WordPress eCommerce for selling downloadable files: audio, video, documents, pictures all that may be published in Internet.
 Sell Downloads uses PayPal as payment gateway, making the sale process easy and secure.